Bankruptcy - A guide to what happens to things that matter to you

 To gain a further understanding of how a bankruptcy order might affect the following personal possessions:

 please click on the relevant section in the left hand index or on the links above.

 From the 1st April 2004 Bankruptcy Law was dramatically eased.
 On that date the provisions of the Enterprise Act 2002 came into force.

-Do not consider entering into an Individual Voluntarty Arrangement (IVA) unles you first fully understand the limited implications of a bankruptcy order - Bankruptcy is often the better route and that is why we have wriiten this "Guide to bankruptcy".
+Do not consider entering into an Individual Voluntary Arrangement (IVA) unless you first fully understand the limited implications of a bankruptcy order - Bankruptcy is often the better route and that is why we have written this "Guide to bankruptcy".